-Established in early 2016, The Young Barnet Foundation is one of the three founding Young People’s Foundations.
+Established in early 2016, Young Barnet Foundation is one of the three founding Young People’s Foundations.

 Types of Membership

-The Main Membership is open to voluntary and community groups (including faith and sports groups) working with children, young people and families in Barnet.
+Main Membership – open to voluntary and community groups (including faith and sports groups) working with children, young people and families in Barnet.

-Friends of the Young Barnet Foundation membership has been designed to communicate with individuals who are interested in the work that the YBF does, the work of its members and are keen to add their support, where they can, to enable the YBF to deliver against its mission.
+Friends of Young Barnet Foundation – this membership has been designed to communicate with individuals who are interested in the work that YBF does, the work of its members and are keen to add their support, where they can, to enable the YBF to deliver against its mission.

 Small Grants Funding

-Through fundraising events, collaboration with local partners and funders the Young Barnet Foundation hopes to increase the amount of funding available under the Space2Grow fund to enhance its voluntary community sector delivery across the borough.
-YBF is looking forward to upcoming fundraising events including a team of five runners at the North London Half Marathon, a netball tournament and lots more.
+Through fundraising events, collaboration with local partners and funders, Young Barnet Foundation hopes to increase the amount of funding available under the Space2Grow fund to enhance its voluntary community sector delivery across the borough.

-Most recently the YBF worked in partnership with Barnet Council to improve and authorise spending for Sportivate funding worth £15,000 to its members.
-Delivery of successful projects will be taking place throughout March and April 2017.
+Most recently YBF worked in partnership with Barnet Council to improve and authorise spending for Sportivate funding worth £15,000 to its members.
+Delivery of successful projects took place throughout March and April 2017.

 Phone: 020 3621 6090